6 Steps to Lose Weight with Hypothyroidism

 Can you lose weight when you have hypothyroidism?
 Yes, you can lose weight with hypothyroidism through lifestyle changes in diet, eating patterns, stress, and workouts.

 As many as 60% of people with thyroid disease don’t know they have one.
-If you gain weight with no explanation, consider asking a healthcare professional about thyroid issues.
+If you gain weight with no explanation, consider asking a healthcare professional about thyroid issues and how to lose weight with hypothyroidism.

 If you live in Colorado and want to work with the PrimeHealth team, schedule your consultation using this link.